Gowran: History

 Gowran was a place of importance prior to the Norman invasion and a royal residence of the Kings of Ossory, who were sometimes recorded as the Kings of Gowran.
 Edward the Bruce with his army of Scots and Ulstermen took the town in 1316.
 James Butler, 3rd Earl of Ormonde built Gowran Castle in 1385 close to the site of the present castle and town walls were erected circa 1415.
-King James I made Gowran a parliamentary borough in 1608.
+A Magdelan hospital was built outside the walls circa 1578 "For the relief of poor leprous people".

 The town, under the command of Colonel Robert Hammond, surrendered to Oliver Cromwell on 21 March 1650 following a siege.
-Colonel Hammond was a cousin of Cromwell's.
+Colonel Hammond was a cousin of Cromwell.
 The soldiers of the garrison accepted Cromwell's offer of quarter for their lives and handed their officers over to the Parliamentarians.
 Cromwell ordered the execution by firing squad of all but one of the officers; a priest captured in the castle was hanged.

-In 1688 James II granted A Charter of Incorporation to the town and, of 18 burgesses listed, six were Kealys.
-A Magdelan hospital was built outside the walls circa 1578 "For the relief of poor leprous people".
-Gowran was a constituency represented in the Irish House of Commons until 1800.
+Its charter of incorporation appears to have been granted by James I in 1609, by which it was a parliamentary borough, with the constituency of Gowran sending two MPs to the Irish House of Commons until its abolition in 1801.
+Voting was restricted to the portreeve and burgesses.
+On its disfranchisement under the Acts of Union 1800, £15,000 compensation was given to Viscount Clifden.
+After the Union, the municipal corporation had only a nominal existence.